gitaaron/rfm7/next.md

 # Next

-* change 'download' dir to somewhere besides 'tmp' so that logs are retained
+* change 'download' dir to somewhere besides 'tmp' so that logs are more easily retained

-* plot trends of 'total duration' with a region breakdown
+* plot trends of different phases (excluding initial) with a region breakdown

 * outstanding features

   * factors

     * geographic proximity

-        * investigate how blocks are fetched over bitswap in kubo

-          * if more than one provider: how are blocks being downloaded?

-            * potential options:

-              * first provider that produces a 'HAVE' ?

-              * first provider that produces a 'BLOCK' ?

-              * all providers but different blocks at the same time ?

-              * all providers any block?

-          * what 'percentage' of content is typically fetched from 'first provider'

-            * if typically majority is first provider I will focus on this

-              OTHERWISE

-            * intercept 'block' bitswap events and use those to determine % of content fetched by each provider

----

-        * have a way to filter results based on 'player mode' type

-        * better answer of 'where content is coming from'
+      * answer question 'is closest copy content generally being served' (assume closest copy is coming from first provider)

-          * try running agent 'ipfs' with debug level to see 'block' bitswap responses

-            * add 'received block' event to python 'retrieve' model

-            * compare 'num_providers' with more than one bitswap 'block'

-          * try running dennis-tra `more-logging` with `host` setup

-            OR

-          * fix my port of `more-logging` so that they work with current parser

-            * look at `dennis-tra` `more-logging`

-            * use 'host' setup for testing

-            * should be able to run `quick_stats`

-        * analysis should be able to filter logs between controller publisher modes

         * analysis should be able to decider the peer id of the actual content provider from the

-      * analysis

-          * new reports

             * percentage of runs where node fetches content from closest (geographically)